Board & Sponsors

 SHI Wenchao has long been engaged in managing financial markets and conducting macro-economic analysis and research.
 From 2007 to 2013, as Secretary-General of NAFMI, he led NAFMI to achieve leapfrog development of Chinese interbank debt market.
 He took the position of President of China UnionPay Co., Ltd in August 2013.
 Since then, he has been committed to building an open and comprehensive payments platform and a brand with global prominence to ensure robust growth of Chinese payments industry.
 Mr. Shi is a senior economist in China and a mentor of graduate program students.
 He has a doctorate degree in economics.

-Business Unit CFO, Finance Executive, Discover Financial Services
+Line of Business Finance Vice President for Payment Services, Discover Financial Services

 As Chief Executive Officer, Jamie Walker is responsible for Elavon’s global acquiring business, leading more than 4,000 employees in the United States, Canada, Mexico and throughout Europe.
 Since joining Elavon in 2001, Walker has expanded his role and responsibilities by driving the vision and setting the strategy for the company to achieve solid results.
 From managing complex initiatives, including acquisitions and international expansion in his role as Chief Financial Officer for Elavon, to assessing risk and opportunities for sustainable, strategic growth in his role as Chief Administrative Officer for U.S. Bank’s Payment Services division, Walker has continually set his sights on how to help Elavon and U.S. Bank succeed.
 Walker holds a Bachelors of Business Administration in accounting and marketing from Emory University and remains an active member in the Atlanta community.